hfinkel/lfort/docs/LanguageExtensions.rst

 ======

 The syntax and high level language feature description is in :doc:`BlockLanguageSpec`.
-Implementation and ABI details for the clang implementation are in `Block-ABI-Apple.txt <Block-ABI-Apple.txt>`_.
+Implementation and ABI details for the lfort implementation are in `Block-ABI-Apple.txt <Block-ABI-Apple.txt>`_.

 Query for this feature with ``__has_extension(blocks)``.